dloa/alexandria-docs/florincoin-mac-install.md

 ##Florincoin-QT Installation Instructions for Mac

 ####1) Download Florincoin wallet
 Visit [florincoin.org](http://florincoin.org/) to download the current OSX build.
+Open it so that it creates the necessary folders for the next step, wait about a minute, and then quit and move on to step 2.

 ####2) Enable RPC-access to your Florincoin-QT wallet with a florincoin.conf file
 In the Finder, pull down the `Go` menu and chose `Go to Folder...` and paste this path `~/Library/Application Support/Florincoin/`